-Hope you found that useful, new speakers.
+Hope you found that useful, speakers!
 It’s really not too mysterious — just remember it’s theatre and you’re cast in your personal brand.
 Stay true to that and have the practical details ironed out, then all will go swimmingly.

 Good luck, thespians.
 Break a leg!